Guinea pig bedding provides your pet with warmth and comfort, while also keeping their habitat hygienic by absorbing urine and odors.

 Why Is Bedding Important for Guinea Pigs?

-Bedding is important for guinea pigs as it absorbs urine and moisture, which keeps your pet’s habitat cleaner and fresher.
+A good bedding is important for guinea pigs as it absorbs urine and moisture, which keeps your pet’s habitat cleaner and fresher.

 Bedding also provides warmth and insulation to ensure your pet doesn’t get too cold.